PaddlePaddle/PaddleSeg/contrib/PP-HumanSeg/README.md

 ├── human_pp_humansegv1_server.yml
 ```

 Run the following command to start finetuning.
+You should change the details, such as learn rate, according to the actual situation.
 The full usage of model training in [url](../../docs/train/train.md).

 ```bash
 export CUDA_VISIBLE_DEVICES=0 # Set GPU on Linux